Updated April 19, 2023

-First, realize that you’re a people-pleaser:
+First, Realize that you’re a People-pleaser

-Stop being so nice:
+Stop Being so Nice

-Once you are comfortable in saying no to them, use it with your peers who are at the same position.
-Once you do that then start saying no to your boss with grace.
+Once you are comfortable saying no to them, use it with your peers in the same position.
+Once you do that, start saying no to your boss gracefully.
 You don’t need to be rude.
-But yes, you need to stop pleasing him/her and you need to be firm if you want to grow in your professional life.
+But yes, you need to stop pleasing him/her, and you need to be firm if you want to grow in your professional life.
 Most people think that it’s the exact opposite.
-But imagine making a people-pleaser the CEO of the company?
-Will the company be sustainable even for few years down the line?
+But imagine making a people-pleaser the CEO of the company.
+Will the company be sustainable even for a few years down the line?
 You know the answer.

 This is the most common question psychologists ask when they notice people justifying their resentments and suffering.
 Everyone has a payoff for doing something.
 Find out yours.
 Why you’re people-pleasure?
 What need does it serve?
 Why do you keep on doing it?
 If you can find the payoff, ask yourself how you can get it differently or via a different method where you don’t need to go to people and try to appease them.

 These are not the only ways to stop being a people-pleaser.
 But they’re the cornerstones.
 If you use them, even one, you will begin putting a full stop to being a people-pleaser.
 Don’t be a people-pleaser; rather, be your own person.
 Live your life in your own way.
 You don’t need to listen to other people to make things happen.
 Of course, this world is interdependent.
 We all need each other.
 But not in a way that makes you a slave of people.
 Slavery is not a good characteristic.
 And being a people-pleaser is nothing but slavery, where you sell your head for a price.
 Do you think it’s worth it?